InCodeLearning/InCodeLearning/README.md

 - Strict time commitment of 30-60 minutes for weekly meetings.
 Must be living in United State time zones for easy meeting time coordination.
 - Must contribute at least 50 lines of source code/comments each week.
 - Detail oriented, be able to explain what you learned and your contributed code to others.
-- Knowing basic git and [github workflow](https://guides.github.com/introduction/flow/).
+- Knowing basic git and follow our [github workflow (actual workflow section)](https://github.com/InCodeLearning/git-github/blob/master/github-workflow-homework.md).
 - Must be able to coordinate with each repo's schedule if already established and follow the deadlines strictly.

 **Preferred:**